Caters-News-Agency-Ltd/caters-news-developer-test/README.md

 ## Submission

 Once complete, please share a link to your public fork so your solution can be reviewed.
 After your in-person session, please push the changes you have made to the fork.

+Please also include a dump of the results produced by the AI's recommendations, stored as a `.txt` or `.json` file, so that their accuracy can be validated.